torteshui/ShuiCast/README.md

 * For dsp versions in Windows Vista/7 compatibility - user writable files (config/log) will default to \user\username\appdata\roaming\winamp\plugins folder - not enabled yet
 * Password no longer clobbered by sending metadata
 * Fixed device initialisation bug at startup in STANDALONE and DSP
-* Fix long standing edcast issue with Virtual Audio Cables - because VAC alllows simultaneous recording from multiple sources in it's recording device, this results in multiple log entries for "change" of recording devices (one for each block of audio processed), however no actual change has taken place.
-On change of audio device, the first "enabled" record source will be set as the record source in use.
+* Fix long standing edcast issue with Virtual Audio Cables by setting first "enabled" record source as the record source in use to prevent "change" of recording devices because VAC allows simultaneous recording from multiple sources.
-* Fix internal buffer overflow when sending metadata
+* Fix internal buffer overflow when sending metadata (very long metadata could cause overflow and streaming password to be exposed recent played list on DNAS)
 * NEW DSP dsp_edcastfh.dll with Fraunhofer support - no support in standard DSP
 * "Are you sure" prompt when closing down ShuiCast
 * Attenuation per encoder: 0 to infinity.
 Note, always shown as a positive number, if you enter negative, it will be changed to positive, so no negative attenuation, i.e. gain, can be applied